SleimanMh/AI-Hackathon/README.md

 This project predicts employee attrition using machine learning (XGBoost) on the IBM HR Analytics dataset.
 It provides a Streamlit web app for interactive predictions and a Jupyter notebook for data exploration, feature engineering, and model training.

 Problem Statement

-Employee attrition (turnover) is a major concern for organizations.
-Predicting which employees are likely to leave helps HR departments take proactive measures, reduce costs, and improve retention.
-This project aims to build a robust, interpretable model to predict attrition based on employee data.
+Employee attrition is one of the most pressing challenges for modern organizations.
+High turnover disrupts operations, increases recruitment and training costs, and can negatively affect team morale and productivity.
+For HR teams, knowing which employees are at risk of leaving before it happens is crucial to take proactive measures—whether it’s targeted retention programs, career development plans, or workload adjustments.

+This project tackles attrition from a business perspective: by leveraging employee data, we aim to build a predictive model that identifies potential flight risks.
+The goal is not just prediction—it’s providing HR managers with actionable insights that save money, retain top talent, and maintain organizational stability.
+With a reliable attrition risk model, companies can transform workforce management from reactive to strategic, turning employee retention into a competitive advantage.

 Features
 - Data cleaning, feature engineering, and encoding